bobandash/synqsell_shopify/README.md

 - (DONE) Subscribe to Shopify's Privacy Webhook Topics
 - Use Stripe's webhook topics to ensure that the retailer has a valid payment method set up at all times
 - Create all relevant assets and bullet points for the Shopify app store
-- Add sales generated section for price list index table
+- (DONE) Add sales generated section for price list index table
 - Handle the app/uninstalled webhook for suppliers and retailers
 - Add ALB and EC2 to deploy web/application server
 - Decide the retry strategy to adopt when interacting with Shopify's external API (thinking about retry mechanism w/ exponential backoff, but seeing if there are other approaches before implement)